Skip to main content

 X-Mnemom-Version: 2026-04-15

 Present on every response.
 At current install base we run a single supported version; older version dates are no longer deprecated through this header because the legacy endpoints were deleted rather than deprecated.
-See ADR-006 for the deprecation doctrine that applies once there is a non-zero external install base.
+See API versioning for the deprecation doctrine that applies once there is a non-zero external install base.